drummershoujo/game-off-2016/README.md

 Use slicers with numbers that divide evenly into the attacking pizzas to stop them.
 If there is a remainder after you divide, the pizza will not be destroyed and will come at you faster.
 See how long you can hold them off!

-Update the README.md file to include a description of your game, how to play or download it, how to build and compile it, what dependencies it has, etc

 ## How to Run
 Open index.html in a web browser.